Xtra-Computing/FedOV/README.md

 Some repos we refer to

-General framework: https://github.com/Xtra-Computing/NIID-Bench (for baseline algorithms like FedAvg, FedProx, SCAFFOLD and FedNova, please use this framework)
+General framework (for baseline algorithms like FedAvg, FedProx, SCAFFOLD and FedNova, please use this framework): https://github.com/Xtra-Computing/NIID-Bench

 Adversarial attacks: directly use https://github.com/utkuozbulak/pytorch-cnn-adversarial-attacks